Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## List of Providers

-For SOAP integration, refer to the list of providers listed in [this article](https://suporte.braspag.com.br/hc/pt-br/articles/360026794092){:target="_blank"}, in Portuguese, and also refer to their reference numbers for the `PaymentMethod` field.<br/>
-The following lists refer to providers for the REST integration:
+The following lists refer to providers for the REST API integration:

 ### Providers for Credit Card